railsuser2014/openobject-doc-book-en/2/2_6_Comms/2_6_Comms_thunderbird.rst

    *How to Access OpenERP from Thunderbird?*

-To archive an e-mail in OpenERP from Thunderbird, select the e-mail and click the :guilabel:`Push` button.
+To archive an e-mail in OpenERP from Thunderbird, select the e-mail and click the `Push` button.
 Alternatively you can open the menu :menuselection:`OpenERP --> Push`: the ``Push to OpenERP`` screen will open.

 In the ``Link to an Existing Document`` section, select an object to which you like to add to your email and its attachments.
 You can select any object you defined in the ``Document Settings`` section and attach the selected mail to the selected record.